ArtPoon/slides/markdown/mbi3100-seqcomp.md

 ---

-# Building the HSP

-* BLAST scans the database for high-scoring words (3-mers for proteins).
+# Second seed

+* The initial seeds retrieve a subset of candidate sequences from the database.
-  * From one pair of high-scoring words (*hit*), search left and right for a second hit within some maximum distance $A$.
+* Next we search for a second matching $k$-mer that is within a distance $A$ of the seed.
+  * If we do not find a second match, then we discard this candidate.
+* If the candidate sequence has two matching $k$-mers ("hits"), then the BLAST algorithm performs a gap-free extension XXXXXXXXXXXXX
-  * Require 2 hits to trigger a gap-free *extension* (incorporate flanking residues into candidate alignment).
+ (incorporate flanking residues into candidate alignment).

 <img src="/img/Neighbor_HSP.jpg" width="400px"/>